DevOps: Hidden risks and how to achieve results

 “Our goal is to do painful things more frequently, breaking all of human nature.”

 — Adrian Cockcroft, Technology Fellow, Battery Ventures; formerly Cloud Architect, Netflix

-This is at the core of what saved Netflix during the EC2 outage in 2011.
+This is at the core of what saved Netflix during the Amazon EC2 outage in 2011.
 The site remained operational because of the Chaos Monkey, a piece of code that kills processes in production randomly requiring new code and environment changes to be strong.
 The result is Netflix was one of the very few businesses that did not go down during this failure.

 Your Real Life in Dev & Ops

 Our Recommendations for Making DevOps Work for YOU!